Inotiv

 Model Summary

-JNPL3 mice, acquired from Taconic Biosciences, express a mutant form of human tau protein associated with neurofibrillary tangles.
+JNPL3 transgenic mice, acquired from Taconic Biosciences, express a mutant form of human tau protein associated with neurofibrillary tangles.
 This mutant tau, featuring the four-repeat tau isoform (4R0N) with the P301L mutation, is regulated by the mouse Prnp promoter.
-The P301L mutation contributes to tau pathology and the formation of neurofibrillary tangles in these transgenic mice.
+The P301L mutation contributes to tau pathology and the formation of neurofibrillary tangles.
 JNPL3 mice develop neurofibrillary tangles at 4-6 months, and gliosis and neuronal loss at about 10 months of age.
-This Alzheimer’s model does not form amyloid plaques.
+This in vivo model for Alzheimer’s does not form amyloid plaques.

 APPSWE-Tau mice